 Workforce Solutions Office staff accepts a hard copy or electronic complaint from the MSFW or their representative using Form ETA 8429 that describes the alleged unlawful discrimination.

-The complaint is referred to the Complaint System representative.
+The complaint is referred to the CSR.

-Once received, the Complaint System representative must record in the complaint log and immediately refer the complaint to the TWC EO officer via email.
+Once received, the CSR must record in the complaint log and immediately refer the complaint to the TWC EO officer via email.

-The Complaint System representative must notify the MSFW of the referral to the TWC EO officer in writing via letter or email.
+The CSR must notify the MSFW of the referral to the TWC EO officer in writing via letter or email.

 Email: EO.complaint@twc.texas.gov